lokaler-kaufen/lokaler-kaufen-app/DEPLOYMENT.md

 ## Prerequisites

-* Access to an user account on the target machine
+* Access to a user account on the target machine
 * Public key configured on the target machine
 * User needs to be part of the group `deployment`